-Some of the usual suspects for art appreciation such as Paris or Rome arguably approach art from a historical context.
-The majority of popular works on display are largely universally renowned, but were generally created centuries ago.
-Art in Havana is different.
-The galleries of the Cuban capital offer much to appreciate, much of which is specific to Latin America, but the home is also home to a burgeoning art scene, with many artists living, creating, and impressing in the city.
+Art in Havana is abundant.
+The art galleries in Havana offer much to appreciate.
+A lot of which is specific to Latin America.
+But Havana is also home to a burgeoning art scene, with many artists living, creating, and impressing in the city.

 The National Museum of Fine Arts

-Without a doubt, the Museo Nacional de Bellas Artes de La Habana has the best collection of Cuban art in Havana (or anywhere else in the country for that matter).
+Without doubt, the Museo Nacional de Bellas Artes de La Habana has the best collection of Cuban art in Havana.

 Also from the 1970s, any exploration of art in Havana requires a visit to Fusterlandia.
-Named for the artist Jose Fuster, this remarkable area on the outskirts of Havana (in the neighbourhood of Jaimanitas) has been transformed into something doesn’t look quite real.
-After moving to the area in 1975, Fuster originally transformed his own home by attaching vibrant mosaics and statues to its exteriors.
+The home of Cuban artist Jose Fuster is an ever evolving artwork.
+Located on the outskirts of Havana in the neighbourhood of Jaimanitas.
+After moving to the area in 1975, Fuster began by making his residence into a Cuban Sagrada Familia!

-He then began to transform other buildings in the area using the same style (with the owner’s permission naturally) and now entire streets have been taken over by this wonderfully weird style.
-It’s a somewhat inconvenient distance from the centre of Havana, but many tours will take you to Fusterlandia.
+He then began to transform other buildings in the area using the same style (with the owners’ permission naturally).
+Now entire streets have been made over with his weirdly eclectic style.
+It’s a short taxi ride from the centre of Havana, but also many tours will take you to Fusterlandia.

-If weird avant garde outdoor art installations or traditional galleries aren’t your thing, it’s important to remember that most photos you see on social media really aren’t that good.
 To truly appreciate the art of the photograph, head to Fototeca de Cuba.
-This facility exhibits profoundly beautiful work by a variety of Cuban photographers.
+This facility houses some truly amazing work by a variety of Cuban photographers.
 There are two galleries, with an ever changing schedule of exhibitions.

 Admire and Buy